 I am the English Language Studies’ Welfare and Mitigations contact for both campus and distance students.

-Under review.
+In preparation.
 Justice, courage and responsibility: post-crisis moral evaluations of capitalism in British political discourse.
-Journal of Language and Politics.

 2013.
 Moralising class: a discourse analysis of the mainstream political response to Occupy and the August 2011 British riots.
 Discourse & Society 24(1): 27-45